RakipGit/Risk_Assessment_Lab/README.md

 - Using Total Network Inventory helped me understand the value of inventory collection for identifying operating systems, installed software, users, services, and update information across multiple systems.
 - Performing the Nessus scans showed how vulnerability scanners can identify missing patches, exposed services, software vulnerabilities, and configuration weaknesses.
 - Reviewing CVSS scores and Nessus findings helped me understand how technical vulnerabilities can be prioritised based on severity and potential impact.
 - Developing Python automation to process Nessus HTML reports showed how repetitive security reporting tasks can be converted into structured Excel deliverables for easier review and presentation.
-Also Creating Asset Inventory, Threat Catalogue, Risk Assessment, and Risk Treatment Plan files helped me understand how technical findings can be translated into business oriented risk information.
 - Performing Nmap host discovery and service enumeration demonstrated how an attacker or security assessor can identify exposed services such as SMB, RDP, WinRM, LDAP etc.
 - Testing SMB access showed that an open service is not automatically insecure, but weak Guest permissions and shared folder access can expose internal data.
 - Performing MAC flooding demonstrated how abnormal traffic can be generated inside a network and why switch level controls and network monitoring are important.